aollivierre/PowerShell-Youtube-dl/README.md

 `4   - Settings`

 This option brings the user to the settings menu.
-The primary purpose of the settings menu is to allow the user to set ffmpeg conversion options.
-These ffmpeg options have no effect when running the script from the command line.
-Below is a description of each setting:
+The primary purpose of the settings menu is to update and install the script and its files.
+Below is a description of each option:

-	'Use archive file?'
-		ID:		1
-		Default:	True
-		Description:	This setting toggles whether the archive file is used when downloading a video.
-				Video and audio downloaded from playlists will automatically record each individual video's URL in the 'downloadarchive.txt' file.
-The script will skip the downloading of any video listed in the 'downloadarchive.txt' file unless this option is set to false.
-This is useful when downloading from playlists that continually have videos added to them.

-	'Download entire playlist?'
-		ID:		2
-		Default:	False
-		Description:	This setting determines whether to download the entire playlist when the video or audio being downloaded is part of a playlist.
-Setting this to true will download the entire playlist if a single video of that playlist is downloaded.
-This is useful for one-time downloading of playlists that you don't want to list in the playlist text files.

-	'Convert output?'
-		ID:		3
-		Default:	False
-		Description:	This setting toggles whether the video will be converted when it is downloaded.
-Changing this setting to 'True' will display additional ffmepg conversion settings.
-				NOTE: Settings 10 through 18 will have no effect on the downloaded video if this is set to 'False'.
+	'1  - Update youtube-dl.exe and ffmpeg.exe'
+		Description:	This option will download the newest version youtube-dl.exe file to the bin folder.
+				It should be noted that this option will also re-download the ffmpeg files as well, but the ffmpeg version is hardcoded.
+Newer versions of the script will download newer ffmpeg versions.

+	'2  - Update youtube-dl.ps1 script file'
+		Description:	This option updates the script file to the newest version by downloading it from Github to the scripts folder.

+	'3  - Install script to: "C:\Users\%USERNAME%\Scripts\Youtube-dl"'
+		Description:	This option installs the script to the user's home folder and creates a desktop shortcut and a start menu shortcut.
+The user must modify their config files again which are found in the config folder.

+#

 	'Use default quality?'
 		ID:		10
 		Default:	True